 Find some extra ZZZs

-The technique described above is also a great one to help you fall asleep each night.
-Which is important for preventing a stroke or heart attack.
+The technique described above is also great to help you fall asleep each night, which is important for preventing a stroke or heart attack.
 Of course, I can tell you that a minimum of 7 hours per night is the recommendation.
 However, that may not always be achievable.
 What if you work two jobs?
 What if you have a newborn?
-It’s gonna be tough to get 7 hours.
+It’s going to be tough to get 7 hours.
 So, instead, let’s try whatever is reasonable.
 Try to get to bed just one hour earlier each night.
 Take a 20-minute power nap during the day.
 Even if you just managed to get some extra sleep at the weekend, that would reduce your risk of a heart attack or stroke.

 As you will see recommended along with any good advice on the internet, always speak to your doctor before making any changes.
 Hopefully, they will agree with what is written above.
 And, if you’re still hesitant about whether you even need to speak to a doctor, perhaps this simple form will help.